 Ash Blonde Ombré

-This ashy blonde ombré color would look amazing on a variety of skin tones, but Tardo especially recommends it for cool.
+This ashy blonde ombré color would look amazing on a variety of skin undertones, but Tardo especially recommends it for cool.
 "Cooler toned skin with pink undertones pairs nicely with blondes that have an ash finish.
 Think icy, light blondes," he explains.

 Short Hair Ombré